nioroso-x3/SK-FPV/README.md

 # FPV VR video player using OpenCV+gstreamer and StereoKit

-Rough first functional release.
-My drone has two cameras, so there are two video surfaces.

 Compiles and works on Ubuntu 22.04.
 Tested on Ubuntu 24.04, but it seems OpenCV 4.6 Gstreamer support is broken as VideoCapture objects dont seem to work.

-Receives a 16:9 and and two 4:3 RTP h264 streams on ports 5600,5601,5602.
-You can edit the gstreamer pipelines to change the codecs/ports.
+Receives RTP h265 streams on ports 5600 to 5603.
+You can edit the gstreamer pipelines in main.cpp to change the codecs/ports.

-Listens to mavlink at udp://0.0.0.0:14551, change the corresponding line in mavlink_setup.cpp to another address or a serial port.
+Listens to mavlink at udp://0.0.0.0:14551, you can change the corresponding line in mavlink_setup.cpp to another address or a serial port.

-Look at the comments in the code to modify the surface aspect ratio or position.
+Look at the comments in the code to modify the surface aspect ratio or position of a screen.
+You can also remove them by deleting them from the main loop.

+The maps require a "style.json" file to load the map styles, I included a sample terrain.json with free satellite images.
+Set up your custom style by changing the API key and json url for the mapping object in main.cpp.

 ## Linux pre-requisites

 Linux users will need to install some pre-requisites for this template to compile.

 * Monado and your headsets drivers should be working first, for example on my CV1 I also need the OpenHMD libraries.

 * OpenCV with gstreamer, Ubuntu 22.04 has it enabled by default

 * MAVSDK https://github.com/mavlink/MAVSDK.
-You will have to comment out the if block in mavsdk_impl.cpp that excludes telemetry radio data.
+You will have to comment out the if block in mavsdk_impl.cpp that excludes telemetry radio data for WFB telemetry to work.

 * libcairomm-1.0 for the HUD

+* maplibre-native https://github.com/maplibre/maplibre-native for the live map.
+Clone and build it inside this repo following the instructions for linux.

+* Some extra libraries for maplibre, cmake should find them all or show an error telling you what to install.

 ```shell
 sudo apt-get update